 Ski and Snowboard

-You have Lake Louise, Banff Sunshine, and Mt.
-Norquay which are all fantastic and unique ski resorts.
+You have Lake Louise Ski Resort, Banff Sunshine, and Mt.
+Norquay, all fantastic and unique ski resorts.
 Skiing or snowboarding here is one of the best things to do in Banff in the winter.
-If you are into skiing and snowboarding then December is one of the best times to head here.
+If you are into skiing and snowboarding, then December is one of the best times to head here.

 Spend an Evening at Lake Louise

-While Lake Louise is one of the most popular destinations in the summer for its turquoise waters, it’s also a wonderful spot to spend Christmas in Banff.
+While Lake Louise is one of the most popular destinations for its turquoise waters in the summer, it’s also an excellent spot to spend Christmas in Banff.
 Around Christmas time the Lake Louise is covered in a fresh blanket of snow.

 They dish up all kinds of hot chocolate goodness and even have special treats for the kids.
-Oh, yea and 20 blocks of ice, each weighing 300 lbs, are used to make the bar, so it’s truly a special place to visit in Banff in the winter.
+20 blocks of ice, each weighing 300 lbs are used to make the bar, so it’s truly a special place to visit in Banff in the winter.

 Relax at Banff Hot Springs

 Another great way to spend Christmas in Banff is at the Banff Hot Springs.
 Enjoying hot water in the cool air is one of the top Banff winter activities to enjoy.
-Don’t let the frigid Canadian temperatures detract you because there are plenty of ways to warm up around the Banff.
+Don’t let the frigid Canadian temperatures detract you because there are plenty of ways to warm up around Banff.

-Still, wondering what to do in Banff around Christmas?
+Still wondering what to do in Banff around Christmas?
 How about you climb a mountain!
 What?
-Just because it’s winter you think you can’t climb a mountain?
+Just because it’s winter, you think you can’t climb a mountain?

-Enjoy Christmas at Banff Springs Hotel
+Enjoy Christmas at The Castle

-If there’s a hotel that screams Christmas it’s the Banff Springs Hotel in Banff and heading here is one of the best ways to spend Christmas in Banff.
+If there’s a hotel that screams Christmas, it’s the Banff Springs Hotel in Banff, and heading here is one of the best ways to spend Christmas in Banff.
 This hotel is downright gorgeous and sits perfectly in the park.
-If you are lucky enough to stay here and enjoy all the amenities here then I am super jealous.
+If you are lucky enough to stay here and enjoy all the amenities here, then I am super jealous.

 Banff Christmas Market